angrybacon/doomsday-wiki/markdown/articles/2018/12/primer.md

 Contracts, extra Rituals, and no Lab Maniac anywhere in the 75.
 I've been working to refine the list since then and it feels like its sufficiently competitve that I wouldn't be completely embarassed to write a primer.

-## The Base List

-I've added abbreviations for some card names, which will come in handy later when notating Doomsday piles and such.

 <div deckfile="2018/12/ddft.txt" />